Chet Coppock: Broadcasting career

 In 1966, at age 17, Coppock broadcast football and basketball on WNTH radio, the school radio station at New Trier High School in Winnetka, IL.

 In 1970–1971, Coppock was hired to produce the Milwaukee Bucks radio network.
 Coppock hosted Sport Rap, a nightly Chicago TV talk show on WSNS TV, before eventually becoming a staff announcer with WFLD TV in Chicago.
-While at WFLD, Coppock developed a friendship with promoter Gerry Seltzer.
+While at WFLD, Coppock developed a friendship with promoter Jerry Seltzer.
 The association soon led Coppock into a role as the national TV voice of the Roller Derby, a position he occupied for several years.
 In the mid-1970s, Coppock held a six-year tenure as sports director at then CBS-affiliate WISH-TV (now a CW affiliate) in Indianapolis.
 His anchor desk partners included Jane Pauley.

 In 1981, Coppock returned to Chicago and joined WMAQ-TV for three years.
 In 1981, he was awarded a UPI Award in the category of Illinois Broadcasting and Best Sports.
 In 1984, while working as sports director at WMAQ radio, Coppock approached the station about creating an in-depth, interview-driven radio sports talk show.
 The move led to the creation of Coppock on Sports, a show in which Coppock spoke with athletes, coaches, GMs and media members in a longer, un-cut magazine format.
 In 1986, Coppock served as ring announcer during the Chicago portion of WrestleMania 2.
 Coppock's other appearances for the World Wrestling Federation include his role as commentator alongside Gorilla Monsoon for RadioWWF at WrestleMania X. He also promoted wrestling events featuring such competitors as Verne Gagne, Baron von Raschke, and Dick the Bruiser.
 Some of these shows were held at Chicago's Comiskey Park.
 In 1988, Coppock moved to WLUP in Chicago to continue Coppock on Sports and also host the pre-game, half-time and post-game shows for the Chicago Bulls radio network.